Geometry-aware 4D Video Generation

 Method

-4D Video Generation for Robot Manipulation.
-Our model takes RGB-D observations from two camera views, and predicts future pointmaps and RGB videos.
-To ensure cross-view consistency, we apply cross-attention in the U-Net decoders for pointmap prediction.
-The resulting 4D video can be used to extract the 6DoF pose of the robot end-effector using pose tracking methods, enabling downstream manipulation tasks.
+Our model takes RGB-D inputs from two camera viewpoints and predicts future pointmaps alongside RGB images.
+To enforce geometric consistency across views, we introduce cross-attention layers in the U-Net decoders for pointmap prediction.
+The resulting 4D video can then be used with off-the-shelf RGB-D pose tracking methods to recover the 6-DoF pose of the robot end-effector, enabling direct application to downstream manipulation tasks.

 (a) StoreCerealBoxUnderShelf 🥣